viclang/IntervalSets/README.md

 ```
 Minimum Requirements: .NET 6.0

-### Interval overlapping relation
+### Interval Overlapping Relations
-The GetIntervalOverlapping method will calculate the overlapping relation between two intervals.
+The **GetIntervalOverlapping** extension method will calculate the overlapping relation between two intervals.
 This gantt chart will show you all the possible IntervalOverlapping relations compared to the reference interval:
 ```mermaid
 gantt
     Reference :crit, active, a, 2022-01-06, 2022-01-10